If you are a senior female, you may be curious about the ideal weight for your height. BMI is one way to calculate your perfect body weight.

 Weight

 A BMI range of 18.5 to 24.9 is considered healthy for seniors; however, it may not universally apply to everyone.
-Many elderly individuals struggle to maintain a healthy weight due to age-related health issues, changes in activity level, and a decrease in appetite.
+Many elderly individuals struggle to maintain a healthy weight due to age-related health issues, changes in activity levels, and a decrease in appetite.
 A dietician can help set up a diet that is tailored to a senior’s unique needs.

 In addition, it is essential to get seven to nine hours of sleep each night.
 Studies have shown that people who get adequate sleep are at a lower risk for high blood pressure, cardiovascular disease, type 2 diabetes, depression, and obesity.